Salzhaus: Post-war building to the present

 Nevertheless, the new Salzhaus belongs to the small number of buildings from the early 1950s that are to be regarded as an artistic contribution of a time that is primarily determined by material constraints.

-The “Salzhaus” of the post-war period is a modern reinforced concrete building on the preserved ground floor of the previous building.
+The "Salzhaus" of the post-war period is a modern reinforced concrete building on the preserved ground floor of the previous building.
 The decoration of the new building, on the other hand, is unusually rich for the time it was built.
 Below the windows there is limestone cladding, the eastern side is occupied by a glass mosaic spanning the three full storeys by the artist Wilhelm Geißler.
 It is intended to symbolise the mood of development and departure after the war and shows the motif of the phoenix from the ashes.

 Today the city's Salzhaus serves as an administration building with an information centre for tourists on the ground floor.

 Possible reconstruction

 In the 1980s, there were efforts by citizens to rebuild the Salzhaus true to the original.
-This didn't happen due to a lack of money.
-An exhibition of the fragments in the Historisches Museum Frankfurt in December 2004 also showed that not as much building substance was lost in the Second World War as is generally assumed - around 60% of the facade is still intact in city archives.
+This did not happen owing to a lack of money.
+An exhibition of the fragments in the Historisches Museum Frankfurt in December 2004 also showed that not as much building substance was lost in the Second World War as is generally assumed – around 60% of the facade is still intact in city archives.